 As a child, I would enjoy sitting down with my dad’s newest Burpee catalog, looking at the newest vegetable and flower seed offerings.
 Now times have changed and instead of looking through a paper catalog, I was looking at a ‘virtual’ online catalog of numerous seed company sites.
-One that I especially liked was Botanical Interests.
-They offer high quality flower and vegetable seed at reasonable prices.
+One that I especially like is Botanical Interests.
+They offer high-quality flower and vegetable seed at reasonable prices.
 Even if you do not purchase seeds from them, they offer extremely helpful growing tips for each type of seed that they sell.
 I have seen them for sale at some local nurseries and they are also available online as well.

 Marigolds are well known for their ability to repel damaging insects in the garden such as aphids, whiteflies, crickets and grasshoppers.
 French Marigolds (Tagetes patula), also help to repel nematodes in the soil.
 The bright flowers of all Marigolds attract butterflies and other pollinators.

 Here are a few other great companion plants you may consider growing in and around your vegetable garden….

 Alyssum (attracts pollinators, beneficial insects)